RidhoRF/BetterAutoName/README.md

 # BetterAutoName-ETABS

 A simple ETABS plugin that automatically renames frame elements based on the closest grid point.
-Compatible with **ETABS v22**.
+Compatible with **ETABS v22** and now **ETABS v21 (standalone version)**..

 ---